Therapy Billing

 A physical therapist guides their client in 22 minutes of therapeutic exercise.
 Afterward, they supply a cold pack for inflammation.
 This therapist can bill one unit for 97110 and the untimed service code of 97101.

-Tips and tricks
+Tips and tricks for timed codes

 - Use one method of tracking time and stick to it.
 Many therapists use a Smartwatch for ease of accessibility while with patients.
 Use a stopwatch app and start it as soon as you begin.
 Simple.
 If there is a last-minute change, you'll know exactly when you started and finished.
 This is also a helpful tool for therapists who often go over their allotted time.